-This is the easiest DIY Hydrangea Wreath!
+I love making my own wreaths and this is the easiest DIY Hydrangea Wreath you can possibly make!
 You can create one in under 15 minutes!

 I love hydrangea wreaths and I was going to make one with hydrangeas all the way around but it would have cost almost $70!
 That was just not going to happen.
 I never pay that much for wreaths so I decided to modify the design and here is what I came up with.